kexinoh/imageforllm/README.md

 ## Overview

-ImageForLLM enables embedding source code and plot properties into matplotlib images, particularly useful when sharing plots with Large Language Models (LLMs).
+ImageForLLM enables embedding source comment and plot properties into matplotlib images, particularly useful when sharing plots with Large Language Models (LLMs).
 This allows the LLM to understand how the plot was generated and what it represents.

 ## Easyuse